Lozambet/brute_dict/README.md

-# Brute_dict — Editorial Password Generator
+# Brute_dict: Bruteforce dictionary generator

 A small Python tool to generate bruteforce password lists from a person's first name, last name, nicknames, surname variants, numbers and symbols.
 Output is human-readable, numbered, and printed to the console.